 Bored Jar Meets Mommy’s Self-Care

-Today I will share with you how I took the bored jar idea and applied it to my impromptu situation to create a self-care jar!!
+Today I will share with you how I took the boring jar idea and applied it to my impromptu situation to create a self-care jar!!
 I first sat down and brainstormed a list of things to treat myself to and grouped them according to increments of time from 1-5 minutes, 5-10 minutes, 10-15 minutes, 15-20 and 25+ and wrote them on popsicle sticks.
-I then color coded them according to the time increments with different colored washi tape.
+I then color-coded them according to the time increments with different colored washi tape.

 I had so much fun making this it felt like a self-care treat just putting it together!

 This is a great and inexpensive DIY to make for ourselves or a friend, especially those that are new parents.
 For those of you that are not parents but are needing a fun way to bring variety into your self-care, why not play self-care roulette with yourself and try out a new idea every day during your allotted self-care time?